sst/sst/www/docs/constructs/Api.md

 #### Adding Lambda authorization

 You can also use a Lambda function to authorize users to access your API.
-Note that, like `JWT`, this is a different authorization method when compared to using `AWS_IAM` and the [`Auth`](Auth.md) construct, which allows you to secure other AWS resources as well.
+Like `JWT` and `AWS_IAM`, the Lambda authorizer is another way to secure your API.

 ```js {4-10}
 import { HttpLambdaAuthorizer } from "@aws-cdk/aws-apigatewayv2-authorizers";